 I’ve become an advocate to try to help mitigate some of these issues, but I think they will always be present until the government enacts more provisions, and stricter ones at that.
 I work for an organization that promotes resources and laws that protect nurses from violence and harassment.
 We have an entire domain full of downloadable resources covering workplace violence prevention policies, updates to occupational safety regulations, how to report to a supervisor, employer duties under the Occupational Safety and Health Administration, and more.
 It’s important for nurses to know their rights in these stations, ideally before they have to face them.
 And hopefully they never have to.

-Graduate School Interview Question #19: Why did you choose this program if you majored in X for your undergraduate degree.
+Graduate School Interview Question #19: Why Did You Choose this Program if You Majored in X for Your Undergraduate Degree?

 This is a dreaded question for those who choose to pursue a discipline that differs from the one they studied previously.
 But there is nothing to be afraid of!
 You must simply outline why you chose to pursue a different field and how your previous field prepared you for the one you are pursuing now!
-Brainstorm which qualities and skills you gained in previous field of study that are really valuable and useful in the new field of study you are pursuing.
+This is very common in all kinds of post-graduate and professional programs!
+Our admissions expert Aaron Schultze, JD, shares how he made his Drama major relevant for law school applications:

 Furthermore, I think English and philosophy are quite similar disciplines.
 They both focus on critical thinking, writing effectively, argumentation, and interpretation.
 The major differences are the texts that are studied and the oral/written communication styles.
 I took a variety of philosophy courses as electives throughout my studies, so that I could learn philosophy in a way that would complement my studies in English.
 I learned basic logic, debate, existential philosophy, metaphysics, and feminist philosophy.